-It is modeled after the garden communities in England.
-These are a type of self-contained community with its own inn, garage, and post office.
+It’s one the first planned communities in the US and was designed by architect Grosvenor Atterbury.
+Modeled after the garden communities in England, this is a self-contained community has its own inn, garage, and post office.
 Additionally, there are many narrow winding roads throughout to help with traffic.
 As a result, the neighborhood features plenty of sprawling Tudor style homes.

 Tudor Home architecture